-Also, try to gauge the jobs market for vacancies in your target industry to see if there is a demand for new talent in the first place.
-Failing that, sign yourself up to a few relevant recruitment agencies and speak to recruiters about what they're witnessing in the field to identify if there are prospects out there for you.
+Also, try to gauge the jobs market for vacancies in your target industry to see if there's a demand for new talent in the first place.
+Failing that, sign yourself up to a few relevant recruitment agencies and speak to recruiters about what they're witnessing in the field, to identify if there are prospects out there for you.

 It's also vital to cross-reference your current skill set with job listings of interest to see if you're up to par.
-Identify what skills you lack as well.
-If you're in no great rush to pursue a new opportunity, or you have some time on your hands, you might take on a new course in the meantime to give you the extra edge when you decide it's time to apply.
+Identify what skills you lack, as well.
+If you're in no great rush to pursue a new opportunity, or you have some time on your hands, in the meantime you might take on new online courses to learn new skills to give you the extra edge when you decide it's time to apply.

 Reframe your CV to highlight why you're a fit